TDG-Platform/docs/Supercube_Unaligned_Workflow.md

 ## Supercube (Unaligned) GBDX Workflow

 This document introduces the Supercube (Unaligned) GBDX Workflow and describes how to modify it in order to build an unaligned 16-band "supercube" stack from WV3 8-band VNIR and 8-band SWIR data.
 The input data can be DN data or Acomp'd data.
 This workflow does not perform ortho-processing.
 In the workflow, the VNIR is resampled to the SWIR, or vice versa, and the resulting datasets are then clipped to the common overlap and stacked, to form a 16-band supercube.
-The workflow calls the DGLayers GBDX task on a recipe file to perform the stacking of the VNIR and SWIR.

 <!--
 ***************************************************************************